danyaberezun/KEEPs/README.md

 class AggregateBox<T>(s: List<T>) : GadtBox<List<T>>(s)
 ```

-`AdtBox`'s inheritors adds new fields and change behavior, but they remain parameter `T` unchanged and unconstrained.
+`AdtBox` inheritors adds new fields and change behavior, but they keep type parameter `T` unchanged and unconstrained.
-This is why it is ADT.
-On the contrary, `GadtBox`'s inheritors introduced new constraints on `T`, which makes it GADT.
+On the contrary, `GadtBox` inheritors introduce new constraints on `T`, making it specific for a specific inheritor, which makes `GadtBox` a GADT and not just an ADT.

-GADTs enable the storage of additional type information (invariants) in ADTs, along with the ability of using this information when doing pattern matching.
+GADTs enable the storage of additional type information (type constraints or invariants) in ADTs, along with the ability of using this information when doing pattern matching.

 One of the classic well-known GADT use-cases is ensuring type safety when defining DSLs.
 For example, in Scala an arithmetic expression can be made type-safe by construction, e.g. it is impossible to construct an expression that uses binary operator on non-numerical values and tuples.